Seasonal Educator at The White Memorial Conservation Center in Litchfield, CT

 How to Apply:

-Applications are due by Friday, February 16.
-Please send a cover letter stating the specific job title(s) you are applying for, your resume, and a list of three references to Carrie Szwed, Education Director, at email@example.com, or mail to: White Memorial Conservation Center, P.O.
+Applications are due by Friday, February 15.
+Please send a cover letter (including your dates of availability), resume, and a list of three references to Carrie Szwed, Education Director, at email@example.com, or mail to: White Memorial Conservation Center, P.O.
 Box 368, 80 Whitehall Rd., Litchfield, CT 06759